JeremiahKaren/35percent.github.io/_posts/2020-03-23-shopping-centre-compulsory-purchase-order.md

 subtitle: Council to approve compulsory purchase of shopping centre traders
 published: false
 ---
 In an extraordinary move Southwark Council is poised to 'buy' both the Elephant and Castle shopping centre and the London College of Communication from current owners, developer Delancey and the University of the Arts London (UAL).
-It is also excercising Compulsory Purchase Order (CPO) powers over the shopping centre site, on behalf of Delancey. [^1]
+It is also excercising Compulsory Purchase Order (CPO) powers over the shopping centre site, on behalf of Delancey's [British Virgin Islands registered offshore subsidiary](http://35percent.org/2014-05-05-manx-connections-the-off-shore-home-of-the-elephants-developers/). [^1]

 ![](http://35percent.org/images/elephant_castle.jpg)

 The purchase of the shopping centre and LCC land is part of a legal manoeuvre, vesting ownership in a public body, that will override the rights of those whose light will be affected by the redevelopment of the two sites.
 A leasing arrangement will allow both sites to return to Delancey and UAL once the CPO process is complete. [^2]

+The CPO powers are needed because Delancey has failed to reach agreement with 11 of the remaining shopping centre traders who have secure tenancies and several other so-called [third-party 'interests'](http://moderngov.southwark.gov.uk/documents/s88166/Appendix%20C.pdf) including land owned by Transport for London and arches owned by Network Rail/Arches company. [^3]

 ![](http://35percent.org/images/cposcreenshot.png)

-The CPO powers are needed because Delancey has yet to reach agreement with all of the 11 remaining shopping centre traders with long leases and several other so-called [third-party 'interests'](http://moderngov.southwark.gov.uk/documents/s88166/Appendix%20C.pdf) including land owned by Transport for London and arches owned by Network Rail/Arches company. [^3]

-Southwark say that both measures can be done at no cost to itself (except for officer time) with Delancey indemnifying costs, but no figures are provided in the [three publicly available reports](http://moderngov.southwark.gov.uk/ieListDocuments.aspx?CId=302&MId=6420&Ver=4) detailing the arrangements and the indemnity agreement has not been made public.
+Southwark say that both measures will ultimately result in no cost being incurred to itself (except for officer time plus a proportion of any public inquiry costs) with Delancey indemnifying all other costs, but no figures are provided in the [three publicly available reports](http://moderngov.southwark.gov.uk/ieListDocuments.aspx?CId=302&MId=6420&Ver=4) detailing the purchase arrangements and the indemnity agreement has not been made public.
 Decisions on both measures will be made at a video-call Cabinet meeting [tomorrow - Tuesday, 24 March](http://moderngov.southwark.gov.uk/ieListDocuments.aspx?CId=302&MId=6420&Ver=4).

 ## Will the scheme ever happen?